 Be aware that listing a driver on your policy is different from combining policies.
 If your partner regularly drives your car, or vice versa, he or she must be listed as a driver on your policy.
-If you exclude your significant other from your policy and he or she does drive your car and gets into an accident, your policy won’t cover the damages.
+If you exclude your significant other from your policy and he or she does drive your car and gets into an accident, your policy might not cover the damages.